-Background information for GnuBee PC 1
+Background information for GnuBee PC 1 and 2

 Assuming that you have GnuBee PC1 without any upgraded firmware nor installed linux distribution you have two choices using the built-in webserver or using a USB-stick.

 The GnuBee PC 1 has a 32MB soldered on Flash-chip.
 It contains 6 sections.
 Their names (u-boot, u-boot-env, factory,firmware,kernel,rootfs,rootfs_data) should be self-explanatory.

 Upgrading the firmware will replace the content of the firmware, kernel, rootfs and rootfs_data sections.